308Bachelor4Ever/Arduino-IoT-experimental/README.md

 Once you have installed the necessary libraries you should be able to compile and run each .ino file found in each project folder.

 Note: do not update libraries.
 This could break the project, and could require a degree of refactoring.
 Update libraries in the repo and notify in the commit if you are updating code against newer libraries.
 Do at your own risk!

+## Start using WiFi functionality
+Open the BlinkLED folder in this repository and follow the instructions.
+This is to configure the WiFi-module.